rfwlab/rfw/docs/articles/guide/provide-inject.md

 }
 ```

 The `OnMount` hook ensures the value is provided after the component is attached.
-For more on lifecycle hooks, see the [API reference](../api/core#lifecycle-hooks).
+See [lifecycle hooks](../api/core#lifecycle-hooks) for details.

+---

-## Consuming a value
+## Consuming a Value

-`Inject` searches up the component tree until it finds a matching key.
-Use the generic helper to retrieve a typed value.
+Use `Inject` to search up the component tree for a matching key.
+With the generic form, you get a typed result:

 ```go
 name, ok := core.Inject[string](c, "user")